-- a description of the legal entities covered by the plan, including their legal structures, interdependencies, core business lines and main risks: - a description of functions and/or services that are significant for the continuation of the IAIG (for example, shared services, such as information technology services and outsourced functions); - pre-defined criteria with quantitative and qualitative trigger points, governance, escalation mechanisms and supporting processes to ensure timely implementation of recovery actions; - credible options to respond to a range of severe stress scenarios, including both idiosyncratic and market-wide stress;
+• a description of the legal entities covered by the plan, including their legal structures, interdependencies, core business lines and main risks;

-- credible options to respond to severe stress scenarios, including actions ways to address capital shortfalls and liquidity pressures, and to restore the financial health condition of the IAIG, taking into account intra-group transactions and possible actions to manage the potential cash flow implications of a severe stress scenario; - assessment of the necessary steps, costs, resources, and time needed to implement the recovery actions, including the risks associated with the implementation of the actions; and - strategies for communication with stakeholders. - CF 16.13.a.8 Pre-defined criteria should be well-defined and aligned with contingency plans.
+- a description of functions and/or services that are significant for the continuation of the IAIG (for example, shared services, such as information technology services and outsourced functions); - pre-defined criteria with quantitative and qualitative trigger points, governance, escalation mechanisms and supporting processes; - a range of severe stress scenarios, including both idiosyncratic and market-wide stress; - credible options to respond to severe stress scenarios, including actions to address capital shortfalls and liquidity pressures, and to restore the financial condition of the IAIG, taking into account intra-group transactions; - assessment of the necessary steps, costs, resources and time needed to implement the recovery actions, including the risks associated with the implementation of the actions; and - strategies for communication with stakeholders. - CF 16.15.a.8 Pre-defined criteria should be well-defined and aligned with contingency plans.
 They should include qualitative and quantitative criteria, such as a potential breach of a prescribed capital requirement (PCR).
-Criteria may also include triggers based on: liquidity, market conditions, macro-economic conditions, and the insurer's operational conditions.

-CF 16.13.a.9CF 16.15.a.9 Possible actions for recovery include:

-- strengthening the IAIG's capital position, such as recapitalisations; - capital conservation, such as cost containment and suspension of dividends and of payments of variable remuneration; - reorganisation of corporate structure and divestitures, such as sales of legal entities or portfolios; - voluntary restructuring of liabilities, such as debt-to-equity conversion; and - securing sufficient diversified funding and adequate availability of collateral in terms of volume, location and quality. - CF 16.13.a.10 The group-wide supervisor is not bound by the actions contemplated in the IAIG's recovery plan.
-As a recovery plan may not be able to cover every possible scenariolf the IAIG comes under severe stress, the IAIG may take, or the group-wide supervisor may require the IAIG to take, other-measures for recovery other than those contemplated in the IAIG's recovery plan. - CF 16.13.a.11 CF 16.15.a.11 The group-wide supervisor should regularly review the recovery plan, including the predefined criteria, the assumptions and severe stress scenarios underlying the plan, to assess its credibility and likely effectiveness.
+Criteria may also include triggers based on: liquidity, market conditions, macro-economic conditions, and the insurer's operational conditions. - CF 16.15.a.9 Possible actions for recovery include: - strengthening the IAIG's capital position, such as recapitalisations; - capital conservation, such as cost containment and suspension of dividends and of payments of variable remuneration; - reorganisation of corporate structure and divestitures, such as sales of legal entities or portfolios; - voluntary restructuring of liabilities, such as debt-to-equity conversion; and - securing sufficient diversified funding and adequate availability of collateral in terms of volume, location and quality. - CF 16.15.a.10 As a recovery plan may not be able to cover every possible scenario, the IAIG may take, or the group-wide supervisor may require the IAIG to take, measures for recovery other than those contemplated in the IAIG's recovery plan. - CF 16.15.a.11The group-wide supervisor should regularly review the recovery plan, including the predefined criteria, the assumptions and severe stress scenarios underlying the plan, to assess its credibility and likely effectiveness.
 Where necessary, the group-wide supervisor should provide feedback and require the IAIG to address any material deficiencies.

-CF 16.13.bCF 16.15.b The group-wide supervisor requires the Head of the IAIG to have and maintain group-wide management information systems that are able to produce information relevant to the recovery plan on a timely basis.

-- CF 16.13.b.1 CF 16.15.b.1 The IAIG may rely on an existing information system, so long as it fulfils the objectives of producing information relevant to the recovery plan on a timely basis. - CF 16.13.b.2CF 16.15.b.2 It is important that the IAIG has available the information necessary for executing recovery actions when needed.
+- CF 16.15.b The group-wide supervisor requires the Head of the IAIG to have and maintain group-wide management information systems that are able to produce information relevant to the recovery plan on a timely basis. - CF 16.15.b.1 The IAIG may rely on an existing information system, so long as it fulfils the objectives of producing information relevant to the recovery plan on a timely basis. - CF 16.15.b.2 It is important that the IAIG has available the information necessary for executing recovery actions when needed.
 Some of this information may be similar to the information needed for resolution; however, recovery may also require other information (see ComFrame material under ICP 12 Exit from the Market and Resolution).